techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=87
 (204)
 How many locks does an object have?
 (Choose one.)

-a.
-One
+A. One

-b.
-One for each method
+B. One for each method

-c.
-One for each synchronized method
+C. One for each synchronized method

-d.
-One for each non-static synchronized method
+D. One for each non-static synchronized method

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: